ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 For each *episode*, or iteration, of the training process, a state $s$ is derived from the quadcopter's telemetry.
-The state is then provided as an input to the policy, which uses an Ornstein-Uhlenbeck (OU) process to generate noise without disrupting the continuum of the actions being taken [@spinningup2018].
+The state is then provided as an input to the policy, which samples a reward and applies Ornstein-Uhlenbeck (OU) noise to encourage exploration without disrupting the continuum of the actions being taken [@spinningup2018].
+After the policy provides an action, the action is converted from spherical to Cartesian coordinates and given to the PX4 flight controller as a setpoint.

-After the policy provides an action, the action is applied to the pitch, roll, yaw, and thrust of the quadcopter via the ROS service `set_attitude`, which is part of the Clover's ROS module.
+The Clover ROS package provides the service `navigate` that uses the PX4's on-board Visual Position Estimation (VPE) to move to given coordinates.
+By connecting a RPi camera and a downward-facing ToF ranging sensor to a Raspberry Pi running `mavros` connected to the PX4, the PX4 can calculate its local position [@clover].

 <!-- FIXME: need to explain how we mitigated timing issues with repeatable discrete
 time steps -->